-With Enscape 2.6, we are able to offer greater reflection fidelity and more accurate indirect lighting, to provide an even more realistic & immersive experience.
-We have been able to achieve this by overhauling and enhancing our calculation algorithm, resulting in improved indirect lighting and ray traced reflections.
+With Enscape 2.6, we are able to offer greater reflection fidelity and more accurate indirect lighting, to provide an even more realistic and immersive experience.
+We have been able to achieve this by overhauling and enhancing our calculation algorithm, resulting in improved indirect lighting and ray-traced reflections.

 How do we achieve these results?